-9.63.H.
-Owners and tenants of premises, whether public or private, shall allow Animal Services Officers and law enforcement officers, in the course of performing their duties pursuant to the provisions of this chapter, to enter upon such premises, as authorized by this section.
+9.63.H.Owners and tenants of premises, whether public or private, shall allow Animal Services animal care and control officers and law enforcement officers, in the course of performing their duties pursuant to the provisions of this chapter, to enter upon such premises, as authorized by this section.
+Such officers, in the course of performing their duties pursuant to the provisions of this chapter, to enter upon such premises, as authorized by this section.
 Such officers, in the course of performing their duties pursuant to the provisions of this chapter, shall be immune from prosecution, whether civil or criminal, for reasonable, good faith entry upon any real property, as authorized by this section.

 Sec.
-9.64.
-Impoundment and other enforcement options; impoundment fees.
+9.64. - Impoundment and other enforcement options; impoundment fees.